eggjs/egg-security/README.md

 ## Security Headers

+Refer to [lusca](https://github.com/krakenjs/lusca), appriciate for their works.

 ### hsts Strict-Transport-Security

-Enabled by default.
-If your website based on http, you should disable it.
+Disabled by default.
+If your website based on https, we recommend you should enable it.

 - maxAge one year by default `365 * 24 * 3600`
 - includeSubdomains false by default